 Rate payments can be made via the following methods:

-- BPAY - through your participating financial institution from your cheque or savings account.
+- BPAY - through your participating financial institution from your cheque or savings account (Credit cards not accepted).

 - Direct Debit - complete application form and return to Council.

 - Commonwealth Bank branches (regardless of whether or not you are a customer.)
 Complete the details on the Bank Deposit Slip at the bottom of the rate notice.
 The bank will stamp Ratepayer's Copy and return it to you as a receipt.
-Cheque made payable to Strathfield Council and crossed NOT NEGOTIABLE with original deposit slip in reusable envelope supplied to GPO Box 4692 SYDNEY NSW 2001.
+Cheques made payable to Strathfield Council and crossed NOT NEGOTIABLE can be sent with the original deposit slip to PO Box 120 Strathfield NSW 2135.

 - At Council’s Customer Service Centre – cash, cheque, EFTPOS or credit card (VISA or MasterCard)

-- At Strathfield Library – cheque, EFTPOS or credit card* (VISA or MasterCard)
+- At Strathfield Library – cheque, EFTPOS or credit card (VISA or MasterCard).
+Cash not accepted.

 Change of Address